Plum Village Monastery: History

 After being refused the right to return to Vietnam due to the Vietnam War, Thích Nhất Hạnh formed a small mindfulness community 100 miles southeast of Paris at the village of Fontvannes called "the Sweet Potato" after the food that poor Vietnamese people eat.
 Following Thích Nhất Hạnh's expulsion from Singapore following illegal attempts to rescue Vietnamese boat people, he settled in France and began to lead mindfulness retreats.

 In 1981, the Sweet Potato community held its first summer retreat, which attracted more people than it could accommodate.
 Thích Nhất Hạnh then traveled south with Chân Không to find a larger site.
 They found a piece of land in Thénac, Dordogne, which seemed ideal.
 The landowner, Mr. Dézon, didn't want to sell, so they continued looking.
 A few days later, on September 28, 1982, Thích Nhất Hạnh purchased a tract of land about 6 km away, which is now known as the Lower Hamlet (Xóm Hạ).
 Later that year, a hailstorm destroyed the vineyards on Mr. Dézon's property and he was forced to put his land on the market.
 Nhất Hạnh bought the land and called it Upper Hamlet (Xóm Thượng).
 Initially, these two hamlets were named Persimmon Village (Làng Hồng), but it soon became clear that plums fared much better on the rocky soil, so it became Plum Village (Làng Mai).

 Each year the community hosts a four-week Summer Opening retreat, which has grown increasingly popular in recent years.
 Attendance has grown from 232 people in total in 1983 to over 800 guests at a time in 2015.
 In addition, the community hosts a variety of retreats year round, such as the Wake Up Retreat for young adults, the 21-Day Retreat for more experienced laypeople, and the 90-day Winter (Rains) Retreat.

 Practice

-Aside from practice Zen Buddhism, The Plum Village practices Engaged Buddhism, a application of buddhist teaching to the current world to help solve social problems.
+Aside from practicing Zen Buddhism, The Plum Village practices Engaged Buddhism, an application of buddhist teaching to the current world to help solve social problems.

 The following is the schedule for an average day at Plum Village (Làng Mai):